DigitalVS/Galaksija-Resources/README.md

 GTP file transferred from PC via USB-serial connection, should be saved to the EEPROM with `SAVE SOUND,&7000,&7047` command.

 > Your may've been noticed that program is loading to unusual memory address &7000 and not as expected to the top of the RAM.
-This is cause saving and/or loading programs from EEPROM to address &8000 and up, is not working properly on Galaksija 2024.
+This is because saving and/or loading programs from EEPROM to address &8000 and up, is not working properly on Galaksija 2024.

 ### Old Galaksija with G2024 YM2149 Expansion